PassiveLemon/hd2pystratmacro/README.md

 # hd2pystratmacro
-A Python based macro script for HELLDIVERS 2 </br>
+A Python based macro script for HELLDIVERS 2

-You can assign Stratagem macros to keybinds. </br>
+Bind Stratagem macros to keybinds.

 > [!CAUTION]
 > I am not responsible for any bans or data loss as a result of using this.
 This was a project for me to learn Python.
-If you are worried about getting banned, don't use it and be a legitimate player :) </br>
+If you are worried about getting banned, don't use it and be a legitimate player :)

 # Dependencies
 - Linux. <b>This is not supported on Windows or MacOS</b> though it may in the future.
 - X11.
 This is not supported on Wayland.
 - Sudo.
-This requires access to `/dev`.
+This requires access to input devices.
 - Python packages: `evdev pyyaml`

 # Usage
 ### Nix:
-- You can get the package in my [flake repository](https://github.com/PassiveLemon/lemonake). </br>
+- You can get the package in my [flake repository](https://github.com/PassiveLemon/lemonake).
 ### Source:
 - Clone the repo
 - Run `sudo python3 __main__.py`
 - Edit the generated config file in your `~/.config/hd2pystratmacro/config.yaml`.
 You can also supply a config file with `-f <path to config.yaml`.
-Please read the configuration below, you need to configure the file to enable functionality. </br>
+Please read the configuration below, you need to configure the file to enable functionality.
   - Arguments can be found by tacking `-h` or `--help`

 When running, hold ctrl and press your keybind to activate the macro.